James Rogers McConnell: Flying for France

 The arrival at Somme shifted the escadrille's previous concept of pilot life.
 Before Somme, the escadrille had always been quartered in towns and the life of the pilots was all that could be desired in the way of comforts.
 They had come to believe that they would only wage a de luxe war, and were therefore unprepared for any other sort of campaign.
 The introduction to the Somme was a rude awakening.
 Instead of being quartered in a villa or hotel, the pilots were directed to a portable barracks newly erected in a sea of mud.

 Battle of Verdun

 Shortly after the Escadrille's first sortie, they were ordered to the sector of Verdun.
 Fights occurred on almost every sortie; all the pilots whose planes were in commission, besides the ones who stayed behind on guard, would leave early and average from four to six on a sortie, unless too many flights had been ordered for that day, in which case only two or three went out at a time.
 The Germans seldom crossed into French territory, unless on a bombarding jaunt, and thus practically all the fighting took place on the German side of the line.

 After the Battle of Verdun, McConnell was given a new plane on which the 500-round Vickers machine gun was synchronized with the propeller.
-This was the era of dogfights high above the battlefields, of "aces" who shot down five enemy planes, of hot pursuit, of the last resort of individualism in the midst of mechanized warfare.